 Credit Risk Credit risk is the risk that an issue or other counterparty to an investment will not fulfill its obligations.
 The Township has no investment policy dealing with investment credit risk beyond the requirements in state statutes.
-The Township's investments in Federal Home Loan Mortgage Corporation, Federal Home Loan Bank and Federal Farm Credit Bank notes are rated AA+ by Standard & Poor's and AAA by Moody's.
+The Township's investments in Federal Home Loan Mortgage Corporation notes and Federal National Mortgage Association notes are rated AA+ by Standard & Poor's and AAA by Moody's.
 STAR Ohio carries a rating of AAAm by Standard and Poor's.